 While environmental sustainability offers clear benefits in terms of global human and animal health, there are some barriers we may face when working to achieve it.

-Economists have observed that sustainable development focuses on economic growth rather than people's health or rights.
-For environmental sustainability to work globally, our worldview must shift as we currently treat the environment as part of the economy rather than the other way around.
+- Economists have observed that sustainable development focuses on economic growth rather than people's health or rights.
+For environmental sustainability to work globally, our worldview must shift, as we currently treat the environment as part of the economy rather than the other way around.
 This change means the economy must be adapted so that environmental services are maintained.
-This process is easier said than done and will likely take decades for a shift to begin taking place.
+This process is easier said than done, and it will likely take decades for a shift to begin taking place.

 We may face some obstacles in our efforts to achieve environmental sustainability, but that does not mean we shouldn’t do our best.
 The idea of living sustainably can feel daunting, but there are plenty of small changes we can make without much inconvenience.

 - We can protect ecosystems

 - We can continue to enjoy nature as it is

 - Less pollution in the cities results in better respiratory health for all